grimmer0125/numjs/README.md

 [ 3, 4 ]
 ```

-The shape of an array can be changed with various commands:
+The shape of an array can be changed with constious commands:
 ```js
 > a.flatten();
 array([  0,  1,  2, ...,  9, 10, 11])